garlictech/anyupp/README.md

 Whenever the anyupp-gql schema changes, you must execute the code generation phase for the clients.

-`nx build-schema crud-backend --app=anyupp-backend --stage=dev`
+`nx build-schema crud-backend --env=dev`

 The command copies the crud-api schema from github to the configured crud-api project (managed by Amplify) and generates client-side code to the `crud-gql/api` project.
 It does not deploy the backend!

 **the configs (and secrets)**

-`nx config shared-config --app=APPNAME --stage=dev` :exclamation: use your own app name
+`nx config shared-config --env=ENVNAME` :exclamation: use your own app name

 Always add the parameters, there are no defaults supported!